TheEdoRan/next-safe-action/website/docs/usage-from-client/hooks/useoptimisticaction.md

 :::

 :::caution warning
-This hook  uses an experimental hook from React called `experimental_useOptimistic` under the hood.
+This hook  uses an experimental hook from React called `useOptimistic` under the hood.
 For this reason, you might experience some bugs and breaking changes in the future.
 :::